 The second key is to answer hard questions clearly.
 Don’t talk around the questions, even if it’s not what the audience wants to hear.

 Lastly, try not to bombard people with facts.
 “The best thing to do is to lay out not so much what you’re talking about, but why it’s important, and always try to tether it to why it should matter to the person you’re talking to.
 Whether it’s through a narrative, personal experience, or asking them why they believe what they believe.
 Those are the ways that you can actually start to convince people of the position you’re advocating.”

 Even through the pandemic, Maine still has a low rate of infection, and there are many factors that contribute to this.
 “Some of the reasons that Maine has done better has been because of more widespread use of face coverings coupled with really early, aggressive pushes of PPE, and widespread adoption and expansion of testing.
 Those all taken together lowered our rates quickly…” Dr. Shah explains.
 “When you’re dealing with epidemics, the better position you come into a surge with, largely predicts your ability to withstand that surge.”

 This means that it is likely that Maine will be able to withstand the exponential levels of growth that we’re experiencing now, because the state took action early to mitigate the spread of the coronavirus, under the guidance of Dr. Shah.

-If you missed this webinar, or you would like to share the recording, you can register to watch it below.
+If you missed this webinar, or you would like to share the recording, you can watch it below.